Necrominis/necrominis.github.io/README.md

 ## Features

-* Recolor icons and photo templates with the new shade of white.
+* Prepend `necrominis-` to all icon and logo files.
 * Add page footer.
 * Create and add icons for the properties: created, tags, manufacturers, and models.
 * Implement the clean argument's functionality.